S-Rey/Software-Engineering-Tutosaurus/README.md

 ### Synopsis
-This repository contains all the code of the project of the Software Engeenreing classe givent at [EPFL](http://www.epfl.ch).
+This repository contains all the code of the project of the Software Engeenreing class givent at [EPFL](http://www.epfl.ch).

 The purpose of the Tutosaurus application was to put in contact students researching teacher students and students wanting to teach them.